Click on the Dance

 doc This dance is mostly the choreography of Grant Gadbois,

 and it has just a few Bill Bader touches.
-Ronnie Beard's song "Wonderful Crazy"
+At one point we changed the

-name to "Something Like This", but no one could remember that name, so it is
+name to "Something Like This", but it is back to its original name.) |

 Workin' (9 to

-5)Word doc This dance is mostly the choreography of Lisa Strong, with a little help
+This dance is mostly the choreography of Lisa Strong, with a little help

 from me.
 Everybody loves this song and this aerobic dance fits the music

-very well.
+very well. |

-combinations.
+combinations, so it is challenging.
 The wonderful song by George Strait, "You Can't Buy Your

 You Got